Table of Contents:

 Contrarily, Shopify supports different dropshipping adds, allows one-click order fulfillment, refunds, and the creation of customer profiles and groups.
 Customers have two checkout options - they can either create a profile or buy products under a guest account.

 As for payment gateways, both PrestaShop and Shopify platforms support various payment methods.
 But the difference lies in integration.
-PrestaShop works well with almost any of the payment gateways, including PayPal, Amazon Pay, Worldpay, Authorize.net, etc. Additionally, there are over 250 add-ons that support different payment providers.
+PrestaShop works well with almost any payment gateways, including PayPal, Amazon Pay, Worldpay, Authorize.net, etc. Additionally, there are over 250 add-ons that support different payment providers.

 Shopify's list of supported providers includes over 100 worldwide companies, but these are are the third-party gateways, and to use them, you need to pay additional fees.
 As an alternative software suggests its customers to use Shopify Pay with 0% transaction fees.